 Speaking on the reason while Coinbase has introduced OTC trading, Sandler told the publication,

 We launched our OTC business as a complement to our exchange business because we found a lot of institutions were using OTC as an on-ramp for crypto trading.
 We felt this was a huge benefit to our clients to actually leverage both our exchange and our OTC business.

 As per the report, OTC trading via the Coinbase Prime platform which was launched in April started earlier this month.

 Prime users which are primarily institutional investors have been allowed to trade crypto assets via the platform as well as other subordinate channels such as email, order books, phone calls, and Skype among others.

 Coinbase’s OTC trading guarantees Immediate settlement and no possibilities of a failed trade according to the sales head.

 She also revealed that the offering will be upgraded in the future to include delayed settlement and also to incorporate the Coinbase Custody platform used by the exchange for hedge funds.

-Are Institutional Investors Buying Bitcoin Lows Via Coinbase OTC Trading?
+Institutional Investors Buying BTC Lows Via Coinbase OTC Trading

 The introduction of OTC trading on Coinbase has somehow coincided with the fall in the value of Bitcoin and the rest of the crypto markets.
 From around $6500, Bitcoin has declined to below $4000.
 Who is responsible for the downturn?